-Marktech have been in the business of producing custom LEDs across nearly every industry imaginable for the last thirty years.
-AZoOptics speaks to Marktech's CEO, Mark Campito, President, Bill Moore, and CTO, Vincent Forte about their extensive product range, a range of applications that is just as varied, and how they provide small to medium sized businesses with the correct LEDs for their needs.
+Marktech Optoelectronics have been in the business of producing custom LEDs across nearly every industry imaginable for the last thirty years.
+AZoOptics speaks to Marktech Optoelectronics' CEO, Mark Campito, President, Bill Moore, and CTO, Vincent Forte about their extensive product range, a range of applications that is just as varied, and how they provide small to medium sized businesses with the correct LEDs for their needs.

-JW: Could you give our readers an overview of Marktech as a company and briefly explain the services that you provide?
+Could you give our readers an overview of Marktech Optoelectronics as a company and briefly explain the services that you provide?

-BM: Marktech has been solving customers' optoelectronic issues for 30 years.
+Marktech Optoelectronics has been solving customers' optoelectronic issues for 30 years.
 Customers, mostly medium and smaller OEMs [original equipment manufacturers], believed that their only solution was to buy standard products.
-When standard, off-the-shelf products and solutions did not meet their expectations, they came to Marktech for help.
+When standard, off-the-shelf products and solutions did not meet their expectations, they came to Marktech Optoelectronics for help.

 We can offer guidance to the customer in choosing the correct product, steering them through the engineering trade-offs such as the size, wavelength, or power output, among others.
 We found our niche is to focus on the needs of medium and small volume applications, which represent approximately 70 percent of our business.

-JW: How has Marktech’s scale of operations developed over the 30 years that you’ve been in the LED industry?
+How has Marktech Optoelectronics’ scale of operations developed over the 30 years that you’ve been in the LED industry?

-MC: Actually, we've had a significant number of changes.
-When Marktech was originally established in 1985, we were the exclusive value-added distributor for Toshiba Corporation for LEDs in North America.
+Actually, we've had a significant number of changes.
+When Marktech Optoelectronics was originally established in 1985, we were the exclusive value-added distributor for Toshiba Corporation for LEDs in North America.

 Four years later, that company was sold to a British company, and I asked Toshiba, if we started our own optoelectronic company, would they support us.
 Fortunately, we received approval from Toshiba and moved to upstate New York where National Semiconductor's optoelectronics division was located.
 Our first employees came from that division, which eventually closed.
 Our business plan was to be a value-added distributor with a laboratory and with design and testing facilities where we could test for all optical and electrical characteristics.